ryanplkam/y-randomizer/README.md

 ## Description

-**Y Randomator** is a minimalist single page app that lets you check out random Y Combinator startups.
+A single page app that lets you check out random Y Combinator startups.

 ## Motivation

-One of his very first side projects, Y Randomator served primarily as a learning exercise for Ryan with the secondary goal of helping entrepreneurs in need of inspiration.
+One of my first projects I did for fun.

 Tech used:
 * HTML5
-* CSS3/SCSS
+* CSS3
-* JS/jQuery
+* JS
 * Cross domain AJAX
-* Responsive/Bootstrap
+* Responsive